openannotation/annotator/doc/module-development.rst

         url: "brass_band.wav"
     });

-You might have noticed that the :func:`annotationCreated` module hook function here receives one argument, ``annotation``.
-Similarly, the :func:`start` module hook function in the previous example received an ``app`` argument.
-You can find out which arguments are passed to which module hooks in :ref:`module-hooks`, below.
+You may have noticed that the :func:`annotationCreated` module hook function here receives one argument, ``annotation``.
+Similarly, the :func:`start` module hook function in the previous example receives an ``app`` argument.
+A complete reference of arguments and hooks is covered in the :ref:`module-hooks` section.

 .. _HTML5 Audio API: https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API